-The second pivot point is where the telescopic arms connect to the mowers.
-Each deck has two pins, one in the front and one in the rear, nested between two stamped plates with large slots.
+The second pivot point is where the telescoping lift arms connect to the mowers.
+Each deck has two hitch pins, one in the front and one in the rear, nested between two formed hitch plates with large slots.
 The plates are attached to each of the frame arms with three bolts.
-As the mower floats over the ground, the slots allow it to follow the ground contour without interference (see fig. 10).
+As the mower floats over the ground, the slots allow it to follow the ground contour without interference (see fig. 11).

 It is best to make leveling adjustments with the tractor and mower on flat ground.
 Lower all three mowing decks ensuring the hydraulic pressure from the tractor is completely released.

-The frame is level when all three decks have each of their two pins in approximately the same position in relation to the slots in the stamped plates which are attached to the telescopic arms (see fig. 9).
+The frame is level when all three decks have each of their two hitch pins in approximately the same position in relation to the slots in the stamped plates which are attached to the telescoping arms (see fig. 10 & 11).